erolm-a/haskell-lvalue/README.md

 ## Usage

-To make it C-like, the module exports lvalues and rvalues on basic data types (basically wrapping IORefs) and a nice C-like syntax for 1-D arrays.
+To make it C-like, the module exports lvalues and rvalues on basic data types (basically wrapping `IORef`s) and a nice C-like syntax for 1-D arrays.

-Some operators have been defined, but they are meant to be used like the C ones (e.g. `>, >=, ||, &&` etc.) and thus can clash the prelude.
-Please import them qualified.
+Some operators have been defined but are meant to be used like the C ones (e.g. `>, >=, ||, &&` etc.) and thus can clash with the prelude.
+Please import them qualified, or hide some Prelude functions.

 That said, let's look at how to use it: